CompuCell3D/CompuCell3DDevelopersManual/docs/building_steppable_case_study.rst

     git clone https://github.com/CompuCell3D/CompuCell3D.git .

 It is optional to checkout a particular branch of CC3D, but most often you will work with ``master`` branch.
-If , however, you want to checkout a branch - you woudl type something like this:
+If , however, you want to checkout a branch - you would type something like this:

 .. code-block:: console